Manuel Quimper: Governmental career

-Quimper was appointed in 1802 a Spanish treasury minister to oversee emperial disbursements in Veracruz.
-In 1805 he was appointed the governor of Huamanga (later renamed Ayacucho) in the southern part of his native Peru, but due to a confusing incident involving the newly appointed Viceroy of Peru, José Fernando de Abascal y Sousa, he instead became the governor of the Peruvian region of Puno on Lake Titicaca.
+Quimper was appointed in 1802 a Spanish treasury minister to oversee imperial disbursements in Veracruz.
+In 1805 he was appointed the governor of Huamanga (later renamed Ayacucho) in the southern part of his native Peru, but due to a confusing incident involving the newly appointed Viceroy of Peru, José Fernando de Abascal y Sousa, he instead became the governor of the Peruvian Intendancy of Puno on Lake Titicaca.

 During his term as governor (Intendente) of Puno an independence movement emerged of which Quimper warned Viceroy Abascal in July 1809.
 Quimper's own carefully guarded collection of papers, maps, manuscripts, and books were destroyed in an uprising of the local people.
 He was removed as governor at the end of January 1810.
 His successor, Manuel Antonio Nieto, died within months and Quimper returned to Puno as governor in June 1810.

 In early 1813, Quimper was at the center of the political storm that began brewing in southern Peru with the elections promulgated by the Constitution of Cadiz (1812).
 Elected officials in various towns (notably Puno and Azangaro) almost immediately began asserting local control and directly challenged the royalist command.
 Quimper then writes to the Vicerroy that descended upon Puno "is a spirit of anarchy found among many individuals in this capital who shroud themselves with the wise Constitution.".
 Quimper provides an account of the subsequent events that lead to a massive uprising across the Intendancy.
 In the city of Puno, he later identified the elected mayor Benito Laso de la Vega as the "main revolutionary.".
 As Quimper desperately tries to quell the mass-insurrection throughout his territory, the Cusco Rebellion explodes onto the scene on August 3, 1814.
 Within weeks, the patriot army arrives from Cusco to Puno.
 Quimper relates how in the middle of the night of August 24, 1814, he was informed that the city garrison had defected to the patriot cause.
 Quimper flees for his life to Arequipa, where he goes into hiding until the Spanish General Ramirez marches from Oruro and restores royalist control in Puno and then Arequipa (December 9, 1814).
 Id.
 While Ramirez confronts the main patriot army on the return to Cusco, he sends Quimper back to Puno to maintain order.
 On March 11, 1815 Quimper sends an ill-fated royalist expedition to nearby Capachica.
 The entire royalist expedition is massacred.
 Ramirez sacks Quimper, and replaces him with Col. Francisco de Paula Gonzalez, who will lead a "pacification" campaign well into 1816 to forcibly suppress and end the rebellion across the Intendancy of Puno.
 By 1816, Quimper takes his place in Huamanga as the local governor.